ankurkum93/CaseStudy-SQL/README.md

 The Flavor of SQL that I have used is My SQL
 The software that I have used is MySQL workbench 5.1

-Future Works
-I will also add the bonus queestion for this challenge.
+Future Works will also contain the bonus question for this challenge.